 If visitors feel unstable on an elliptical, they could find themselves in an unsafe situation.
 First off, it’s important to remember that instability may be a byproduct of purchasing a second-hand or otherwise non-reputable product.
 While an “affordable” route may be easier on your wallet, it’s not recommended if you’re seeking a good return on investment with your cardio equipment.
 However, if your elliptical is in relatively good condition, there are a few things you can consider to address the issue:

 - Ensure the elliptical is on a stable, leveled surface.
 If an elliptical is on carpet, for example, the movement from using the machine will cause it to sway.
 A thick rubber mat atop a wood floor is an excellent option to provide stability while protecting your floor.

 - Check all bolts within the frame of your elliptical.
 If your machine was not assembled correctly, the bolts might not have been tightened properly.
 The bolts within the frame may have come loose from consistent use over time.

 Elliptical machines are incredible feats of engineering for everything from state-of-the-art fitness centers to home gyms.
 However, when things go awry, it’s critical to turn to technicians that have seen — and solved — it all.
-For more information about our comprehensive elliptical solutions — including everything from Matrix elliptical belt replacement to Life Fitness elliptical disassembly and beyond — get in touch with our specialists today!
+For more information about our comprehensive elliptical solutions — including everything from Matrix elliptical belt replacement to elliptical assembly and disassembly services and beyond — get in touch with our specialists today!